claire-labry/modernjavascript/section_two/typeconversion.md

 # type conversion

     NOTE: taking a variable and changing the data type

 ## CONVERTING A NUMBER TO A STRING
+    EXAMPLE:
         let val;

         val = 5;